Kashyapdevesh/Kashyapdevesh/README.md

 ### Hi there 👋
-I'm a computer science undergraduate student at Indian Institute of Information Technology,Ranchi.
+I'm a Computer Science undergraduate student at Indian Institute of Information Technology,Ranchi.

-My fields of interest are machine learning, artifical intelligence especially reinforcement learning and blockchain.
+My fields of interest are Machine Learning, Artifical Intelligence especially Reinforcement Learning and Blockchain.

 Checkout some of my projects in the pins below.